 “When I joined Pan Am in 1942, one of the first phrases that I learned was “flying by the seat of your pants” – an old adage used to describe proper flying techniques.
 Before high-altitude jets flew commercially, we had to fly through wide storms rather than over them.
-To do so, we developed a seat of the pants technique – literally- whereby our bottoms were being bumped, rather than slipping or sliding.
+To do so, we developed a seat of the pants technique – literally- whereby our bottoms were being bumped, rather than slipping or sliding.“Today, we have the sophistication and luxury of jetliners to fly over many of those boiling storm masses, cabin pressurization for oxygen supply, and radar to show us the dangerous storm cells, enabling us to fly around the violent depictions shown on the weather radar screen.

 “When crossing an ocean in a Pan Am flying boat such as the Boeing-314, we navigated celestially using an octant.
 Every Pan Am pilot was required to learn two methods of star computations to lay a position on the chart.
 On a Boeing-314 we had a glass hatch atop the cabin through which we could “shoot stars”.
 When the sky was partly cloud-covered, we plotted whatever navigational stars we could see.
 If the sky was overcast we could not use our octants.